Connect

 This workflow is possible because you can define both code and runtime dependencies in one place.

-Flox transforms how teams develop, build, and test software locally, eliminating the need for dev containers or VMs.
-Flox environments run in isolated subshells in the local system context, so developers enjoy transparent access to local files, secrets, environment variables, and other resources.
+Flox transforms how teams and agents develop, build, and test software locally, eliminating the need for dev containers or VMs.
+Flox environments run in subshells on your local system, so you (and your AI coding assistants) get transparent access to all local files, secrets, environment variables, and other resources.

-With Flox, teams can declaratively define dependencies, variables, services, and other logic in one place: a Flox environment’s manifest.
-The upshot is that when you flox init to create a new Flox environment “inside” a GitHub repo, you’re defining both your code and its runtime dependencies in the same place.
+With Flox, you declaratively define dependencies, variables, services, and other logic in one place: a declarative manifest.
+When you or an AI coding assistant run flox init inside a repo, you’re defining both your code and its runtime environment in the same place, so both travel alongside one another.